What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 The target that the Fund Managers are aiming to achieve seems very high compared to the risk-free (Fed USD) rate.
 Does this not imply an inordinate level of risk?

 We believe the return target to be within the expected range for players in our particular market.
-The Fed Rate has little direct impact on the returns achieved: the returns are dependent on the demand for short-term commodity financing throughout Africa and this demand is exceptionally high at the moment, with financing costs being 12% – 15% p.a. for a 90 day loan.
-“Africa risk” (mostly political) as well as trade finance-specific risk is still perceived as quite high by the international financing community – hence margins in financing of Africa trade finance assets still remain attractive.
-We feel we can manage those risks efficiently with the stringent Barak due diligence processes and credit application policies.
+The Fed Rate has little direct impact on the returns achieved: the returns are dependent on the demand for short-term commodity financing throughout Africa and this demand is exceptionally high at the moment, with financing costs being 12% – 15% p.a. for a 90-day loan.
+“Africa risk” (mostly geopolitical) as well as trade finance-specific risk is still perceived as quite high by the international financing community – hence margins in financing of Africa trade finance assets still remain attractive.
+We feel we can manage those risks efficiently with the stringent Barak due diligence processes, credit application policies and risk management team.

-The current AUM of the Barak Structured Trade is USD 900 million (June 2018), having seen an almost 100% growth from early 2017.
+The current AUM of the Barak Structured Trade is c.
+USD 1 billion including co-investment managed accounts (June 2019), having seen an almost 100% growth from early 2017.
 Whilst this growth has been particularly strong, the Investment Management team has had to adapt to a growing average deal size and the ensuring of a correctly risk-adjusted portfolio spread across the African continent.

 The Fund purchases a commodity outright from the client /off taker at a discount and forward sells it at a fixed future price which incorporates interest and fees.
 The Fund takes ownership of the commodity for the duration of the transaction, which serves as collateral.
 The loan to value is usually about 80%.